NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 James Harden more than held his own, finishing with 26 points and 12 assists—plus a perfect setup on Houston's final possession that earned Nene a pair of game-winning free throws.

-Harden also got historic in a 129-122 win against the Knicks on Saturday (53 points himself, 17 assists producing the rest), and that's a big deal, per ESPN's Tom Haberstroh, who tweeted: "James Harden accounted for 95 points last night (points + assist pts).
+Harden also got historic in a 129-122 win against the Knicks on Saturday (53 points, 17 assists).
+That's a big deal, per ESPN's Tom Haberstroh, who tweeted, "James Harden accounted for 95 points last night (points + assist pts).
 The only time a player tallied more?
 Wilt's 100-pt game, per Elias."

 2. Cleveland Cavaliers